IowaDave/ESP01-8266-Meets-Canterbury-Tales/README.md

 This is a nice example of writing code that writes code.
 It would have been foolish of me to sit there and type 903 string declarations by hand.
 Too many mistakes!
 This way, all I had to do was to copy the program's output and paste it into the Arduino sketch.

 ### Compile and upload the sketch onto the 8266.
-The sketch in this repository is nothing more than the example given in the Arduino.cc reference, modified to use Chaucer's 903-line poem for the strings and the "dword" size for the pointers.
+The sketch in this repository follows the example given in the Arduino.cc reference, modified to use Chaucer's 903-line poem for the strings and the "dword" size for the pointers.

-It might interest the reader to compare the memory-usage statistics provided by the Arduino IDE compiler for this "Chaucer" sketch to those for an empty sketch such as the following:
+It might amuse the reader to compare the memory-usage statistics provided by the Arduino IDE compiler for this "Chaucer" sketch to those for an empty sketch such as the following:

 <pre><code style="font-family: monospace; ">
 void setup() {